feidman/Learn_vim/vim_in_short.md

 zb: place the current line to the bottome of current view.
 Ctrl+e: roll one line.
 ```
+## advanced moving
+fx: searches farward in the line for the single char x and moving to it
+Fx: searches backward in the line for the char x and moving to it
+tx: works as fx but moving to the char before the searched one
+Tn: backward version of tx
+; can repeat the four commands and . will repeat in other direction

+3G: go to line 3
+%20: go to the line of 20% position of the file
+CTRL+G: the bottom line will show where you are and other info of the file

 # Exit vim
 ```